 In the world of Internet advertising, business owners and marketers generally fall into two groups: those who love retargeting ads, and those who haven’t figured out what the big deal is yet.

-It’s not hard to see why there is so much potential with retargeting: many customers who visit your website or click on one of your ads won’t take action right away, but they may ultimately return to make a purchase (or take the next step) if they are reminded and given several chances.
+It’s not hard to see why there is so much potential with retargeting: many prospective clients who visit your website or click on one of your ads won’t take action right away, but they may ultimately return to make a purchase (or take the next step) if they are reminded and given several chances.
 At the same time, though, developing a profitable retargeting campaign means balancing costs, impressions, and other factors carefully.

 To help you make the most of your campaigns, let’s look at four ways you can get more from your retargeting ads…